The allure of the lure in fly fishing can turn novices into fanatics in a heartbeat. Often from that first cast-off, a fisherman is born.

 Veteran fly fishermen explain fly fishing as about much more than just standing in a river and trying to catch a fish.
 They socialize and indulge in conversation about the fast pace of life, having to schedule and allow specific time for every activity.
 Fly fishing is the opposite though, it’s about falling in time with the rhythm of nature.
 It is this peaceful pace that fly fishermen worship with every line-cast and tie of a knot.

 While the peaceful artistry of fly fishing is the main draw for many anglers, they still want to be successful and return home with a catch or two.
 When it comes to productive fly fishing, understanding the fish, nature, seasonal changes, water conditions, the advantages of different fishing techniques, equipment and bait will help you in your quest.

-To ready yourself for your fishing ventures, do a little research beforehand with these 9 books on fly fishing.
+To ready yourself for your fishing ventures, do a little research beforehand with these 9 best fly fishing books.